-- Disengage the PTO, move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Release the latches on the air cleaner and pull the air-inlet cover off the air-cleaner body (Figure 46). - Clean the air-inlet screen and cover. - Install the air-inlet cover and secure it with the latches (Figure 46).
+- 1. Disengage the blade-control switch (PTO), move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - 2.
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
+Push down to release the retaining clamps on the air cleaner, and pull the air-cleaner cover off the air-cleaner body (Figure 47). - 4.
+Clean the inside of the air-cleaner cover with compressed air. - Gently slide the primary filter out of the air-cleaner body (Figure 47).
+Avoid knocking the filter into the side of the body. - 6.
+Remove the secondary filter only if you intend to replace it.